 LTE is capable of providing increased data rate, capacity, and spectral efficiency even in dynamic propagation environments with the support of advanced techniques such as multiple-input multiple-output (MIMO) and carrier aggregation (CA).
 Furthermore, it has the potential to provide the communication coverage about 100 km depending on the cell environments, though LTE for commercial mobile communication is designed with a relatively short cell coverage.
 This superiority of LTE makes us develop a single-hop network enabling ship-to-shore data communication based on LTE technology.

 In general, the wireless mesh networks are vulnerable to link failures caused by radio interference and they could not assure reliability.
 Contrary to existing maritime networks for extending the communication coverage with multi-hop transmission, LTE-Maritime enables ships to directly communicate with onshore BSs and it could improve reliability.
 Therefore, it is more suitable especially for the safety related maritime services that require high reliability as well as low latency.

+LTE-Maritime can support various e-Navigation services for marine accident prevention and effective navigation.
+The e-Navigation services include navigation monitoring and assistance, ship-borne system monitoring, safe and optimal route planning service, real-time electronic navigational chart distribution and streaming, pilot and tug assistance, and maritime environment and safety information.

+In addition, LTE-maritime network could provide various data services for maritime users with improved reliability, high data rate, long enough coverage, and low cost compared to current maritime networks.

 LOW POWER COMMUNICATION SYSTEMS